 "Postcolonial" has been popularly used as a self-designated position for the formerly colonized peoples in Africa, Latin American, and Asia.
-It carries as least three meaning in its current circulation, including historical, political, and socio-cultural.
+It carries at least three meanings in its current circulation, including historical, political, and socio-cultural.
 The course will review the history of colonialism and the emergence of postcolonial theology, familiarize students with the postcolonial theories and discourse since the late seventies, and critically analyze postcolonial theologies' contribution, role, achievements over the past few decades.